FUEL INJECTOR TESTING

 U) To view the form used and the details provided for pre and post cleaning testing Click here

-As you may notice, the cleaning and testing is exhausive, and for a set of 12 injectors, on average, requires about 5 hours, to complete...excluding refitment on your rail, e-mails, writing reports, or preparation for re-shipment.
+As you may notice, the cleaning and testing is exhaustive, and for a set of 12 injectors, on average, requires about 5 hours, to complete...excluding refitment on your rail, e-mails, writing reports, or preparation for re-shipment.

 NOTE: Your injectors are tested at +/- 80 feet above MSL (mean sea level).
 Flow rates will vary at different altitudes.
 For an explanation of psi variations at altitude...have a look at this link CONVERSION

-For Jaguar owners.
+For Jaguar vehicle owners.
 With perhaps two exceptions, flow rate information for Jaguar injectors is proprietary between Jaguar Cars Ltd., and Bosch.
-The underlying reason is Jaguar Cars (now owned by Ford Motor Co.), wants you to obtain new injectors from your Jag dealer, as opposed to you substituting other injectors made by other injector manufacturers, or wanting you to know if your injectors are performing to factory specs.
+The underlying reason is Jaguar Cars (now owned by Tata), wants you to obtain new injectors from your Jag dealer, as opposed to you substituting other injectors made by other injector manufacturers, or wanting you to know if your injectors are performing to factory specs.
 By withholding the flow rates, and other injector data, you are presumeably forced into a purchase from the dealer.

-I have serviced many sets of injectors from Jaguar cars.
+I have serviced thousands of injectors from Jaguar cars.
 Therefore, I have that information in my data.
 So, I know what they flow, and I know the other data.
 I know how your injectors are suppose to perform from the factory.
 It is easy (for me) to determine, after injector cleaning and service, if your injectors are within factory specs.
 Another reason, why you should allow me to test, clean, and service your injectors.

 Go to Order Form Page to Order